mikesvoboda/jackson/docs/legal_filings/settlement_demand_letters.md

 **Source**: ```1:77:01_source_documents/1984_historical/butts_county_records/plat_documentation.txt```

 **Translation**: Vehicle access and transportation only - NO utilities, water lines, or infrastructure of any kind.

+### **COORDINATION WITH SURVEYOR IN FRAUDULENT DOCUMENTATION**

+**Suspicious Surveyor Coordination**: Georgia Power had the strongest motivation to ensure the Guinn Drive easement termination was established, as you claimed it was "the only means by which Georgia Power's fee-owned parcels currently have access to a public road."

+**Unexplained Surveyor Return**: Professional surveyors do not typically return to perform additional unpaid field work after completing a survey.
+Ironstone Surveying's return to place a termination pin after their initial survey showed no easement termination suggests coordination with Georgia Power.

+**Timing Benefits Georgia Power**: The suspicious timing of Ironstone's second site visit - followed by the sudden placement of a pin marked as "IPF" (Iron Pin Found) - created an easement path favorable to Georgia Power's access needs.

+**Joint Liability for Surveyor Fraud**: Georgia Power's coordination with Ironstone in creating fraudulent survey documentation makes Georgia Power jointly liable for all damages caused by the surveyor's professional malpractice, fraud, and abandonment, including construction delays, cost inflation, and professional fees totaling $500,000-$700,000.

 ### **CLEAR EASEMENT SCOPE VIOLATION**